joshhornby/joshhornby.github.io/_posts/2025-06-02-improve-llm-prompting.md

 ## Why this works
 This method combines three useful ideas:

-- **Shared context** - By using the whitepaper, you align the model’s responses with your reference point.
+- **Shared context** - By using the whitepaper, you align the model's responses with your reference point.

 - **Stable instruction** - Setting system instructions ensures that the model stays in a consistent expert role.